krishanthisera/CKS-Challenges/challenge-03.md

 ```

-### API Server
+### Kube API-Server

-There a couple update to be done to the kube-apierver manifest, hense, we might backup the manifest file first.
+There a couple update to be done to the `kube-apiserver` manifest, hence, we might backup the manifest file first.

 ```sh
   cp /etc/kubernetes/manifests/kube-apiserver.yaml  /root/kube-apiserver.yaml.backup
 ```

-Afterwards lets provission a directoty to store audit log files from `PodSecurityPolicy` admission controller plugin.
+Afterwards lets provision a directory to store audit log files from `PodSecurityPolicy` admission controller plugin.

 ```sh
   mkdir -p /var/log/apiserver
 ```

 Before updating the parameters, for kube-apiserver, I would update the volume configuration, so we can identify a misconfiguration quickly.
-To mount the provissioned directory for audit logs, append the `volumes` and `volumeMounts`
+To mount the provisioned directory for audit logs, append the `volumes` and `volumeMounts`

 ```yaml
   volumeMounts: